tangrams/tangram-docs/pages/Tangram-Overview.md

 <script src="https://mapzen.com/tangram/0.8/tangram.min.js"></script>
 ```

+### Multiple Maps

+Due to architectural limitations, there can be only one Tangram map per "browsing context".
+This means there can be only one embedded Tangram map on a web page, and one Tangram layer per Leaflet map.
+To work around this, multiple maps may be loaded in iframes – we make frequent use of the [Tangram-frame repository](https://github.com/tangrams/tangram-frame) for this purpose, by using Tangram-frame links as the "src" of iframes.

 ## Tangram-ES

 [Tangram-ES](https://github.com/tangrams/tangram-es) is a C++ library intended for use in mobile applications.
 It uses [OpenGL ES](https://www.khronos.org/opengles/) to construct and draw vector and raster map data at high speeds.
 It is available for inclusion in Android apps through an [Android SDK](https://mapzen.com/documentation/tangram/android-sdk/0.4/).